 Java programming language forbids the explicit removal of objects.
-Its system is free of dangling reference errors, however it is inefficient in protecting against risk of memory leakage.
+Its system is free of dangling reference errors, however it is inefficient.

 We think that it is worthwhile to discover the inventions contained in [Cioni and Kreczmar 1984] and to apply them in practice, for they offer the safety without any loss on efficiency.